-1. INCIDENT DESCRIPTION Date Incident Category Incident Indicator Incident Detailed Indicator Incident Description 09-Nov- 2020 Conflict Non-State Armed Groups Confrontation between army and armed group Violent clashes between armed men and security forces at the Sub-site of the Name Mine Site.
+1. INCIDENT DES CRIPTION Date Incident Category Incident Indicator Incident Detailed Indicator Incident Description Incident Score 09-Nov- 2020 Conflict Non-State Armed Groups Confrontation between army and armed group Violent clashes between armed men and security forces at the Sub-site of the Name Mine Site.
 A group of armed men attacked the positions of Mining Police elements stationed in the Mine Site area and managed to force the Mining Police to retreat from the site.
 The armed men were then able to extract tourmaline all day until around 8:00 PM. and were also able to control villages near the mine site.
 The police returned later with the support of the national military which led to an exchange of gunfire.
 The mining police and national military succeeded in forcing the armed men to retreat from the mine.
 Outcome: three (3) deaths were reported on the side of the armed men.
 Investigations later showed the group was affiliated with an organized armed group that was beginning to form in the area.
-15-Nov- 2020 Legality Other (Legality) Other legality-related incident During the July 2020 supply chain evaluation it was found that the established company policies do not provide sufficient antimoney laundering provisions.
-25-Nov- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
-30-Nov- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
-14-Nov- 2020 Human Rights Child Labor Children (U18) crushing /sieving /washing ores many children participating in illegal mining by sluicing and 30-Nov- 2020 Transparency Documentation Missing supply chain document(s) No recent Annual Report on Due Diligence activities has been published.
+25 15-Nov- 2020 Legality Other (Legality) Other legality-related incident During the July 2020 supply chain evaluation it was found that the established company policies do not provide sufficient anti- money laundering provisions.
+15 25-Nov- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 30-Nov- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 14-Nov- 2020 Human Rights Child Labor Children (U18) crushing /sieving /washing ores On 14 November 2020, during routine monitoring at the currently closed Name Mine Site, the monitoring team observed many children participating in illegal mining by sluicing and transporting mineralized material.
+The children stated that they came with their parents.
+20 30-Nov- 2020 Transparency Documentation Missing supply chain document(s) No recent Annual Report on Due Diligence activities has been published.
 No Supply Chain policy is publicly available.
-21-Nov- 2020 Human Rights Child Labor Children (U18) engaged in worst forms of child labor (underground/ underwater work) d in a mine collapse while mining in an illegal tunnel within the 21-Dec- 2020 Legality Illegal Taxation Illegal taxation by state agents Mining police demanded from the pit managers the payment of a sum of 5000 local currency for non-productive pits and 10,00 local currency for productive pits in the Name Mine Site.
-30-Dec- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
-31-Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
-31-Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
-31-Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 21-Nov- 2020 Human Rights Child Labor Children (U18) engaged in worst forms of child labor (underground/ underwater work) On 21 November 2020 around 10:00AM, 3 illegal miners Name 1 (18 years), Name 2 (19 years), Name 3 (15 years) were caught in a mine collapse while mining in an illegal tunnel within the concession.
+One miner died on the spot, while another (Name 2) was seriously injured on his leg while the third (Name 3) was rescued without injury.
+25 21-Dec- 2020 Legality Illegal Taxation Illegal taxation by state agents Mining police demanded from the pit managers the payment of a sum of 5000 local currency for non-productive pits and 10,000 local currency for productive pits in the Name Mine Site.
+16 30-Dec- 2020 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 -Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 -Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15 -Jan-2021 Transparency Reporting Insufficient reporting on due diligence No recent Annual Report on Due Diligence activities has been published.
+15